-I have explored spoken word poetry as a fantastic spring board for free speech, write poems on my typewriter and use free style morning pages to take out the trash.
-I enjoy writing about my experiences, practises and sharing resources of what living a spiritual and creative full life is all about!
+I have explored spoken word poetry as a spring board for free speech in the past, I enjoy writing poems on my typewriter and use free style morning pages to take out the trash!
+I write about my experiences, practises and sharing resources of what living a spiritual and creative full life is all about!

 I started Hatha Yoga, I found a book one day in a second hand store titled just YOGA and practised the poses from pictures then I went onto follow along with a DVD every morning.
 My routine went like this: yoga, paper round, writing, school.
 Looking back I think yoga helped me immensely in school, as there were a few areas I really struggled:

 Although I was young and would find many ways to overcome personal challenges, yoga allowed me time and space to breathe, stretch and be more still.